Introduction to Django Middleware

 SSL Redirect | This will redirect all the http connections to https connections. | |

-Detecting proxied SSL | At rare instances, the request.is_secure() the method returns false for valid requests; setting this option will help to set an alternative header to the secured external connection. | |
+Detecting proxied SSL | In rare instances, the request.is_secure(), the method returns false for valid requests; setting this option will help to set an alternative header to the secured external connection. | |

-django.middleware.common.CommonMiddleware | Rewriting of URL’s based on APPEND_SLASH and PREPEND_WWW settings.
-When APPEND_SLASH is TRUE, and the URL does not have a ‘/,’ then the new url will have a slash at the end of the URL. | NA |
+Django.middleware.common.CommonMiddleware | Rewriting of URLs based on APPEND_SLASH and PREPEND_WWW settings.
+When APPEND_SLASH is TRUE, and the URL does not have a ‘/,’ then the new URL will have a slash at the end of the URL. | NA |

 Restrict access for the users listed in DISALLOWED_USER_AGENTS setting | ||

 django.contrib.sessions.middleware.SessionMiddleware | When the session Middleware is activated, every HttpRequest object will have a session attribute tagged as the first argument.
-This is a dictionary kind of object, and session values can be inserted into this dictionary object using request.
+This is a dictionary object, and session values can be inserted into this dictionary object using a request.
 Session anywhere in the view file. | |

-django.middleware.csrf.CsrfViewMiddleware | This middleware option allows protection against all cross-site request forgeries. | |
+Django. middleware.csrf.CsrfViewMiddleware | This middleware option allows protection against all cross-site request forgeries. | |

-django.contrib.auth.middleware.AuthenticationMiddleware | Setting this middleware option adds currently logged-in user to every httpRequest object which is entering in. | |
+django.contrib.auth.middleware.AuthenticationMiddleware | Setting this middleware option adds a currently logged-in user to every httpRequest object entered in. | |

 django.contrib.messages.middleware.MessageMiddleware | This middleware will handle all temporary messages between the website and the web browser. | |